Lectures on Holomorphic Curves in Symplectic and Contact Geometry: The Fredholm property

 Since we now know $\ker A$ is finite dimensional, we also know there is a closed complement $V \subset X$ with $\ker A \oplus V = X$.
 Then the restriction $A|_V$ has the same image as $A$, thus if $y \in \overline{\im A}$, there is a sequence $x_k \in V$ such that $A x_k \to y$.
 We claim that $x_k$ is bounded.
 If not, then $A(x_k / \|x_k\|_X) \to 0$ and $K(x_k / \|x_k\|_X)$ has a convergent subsequence, so \eqref{eqn:generalEstimate} implies that a subsequence of $x_k / \|x_k\|_X$ also converges to some $x_\infty \in V$ with $\|x_\infty\| = 1$ and $A x_\infty = 0$, a contradiction.
 But now since $x_k$ is bounded, $K x_k$ also has a convergent subsequence and $A x_k$ converges by assumption, thus \eqref{eqn:generalEstimate} yields also a convergent subsequence of $x_k$, whose limit $x$ satisfies $Ax = y$.
 This completes the proof that $\im A$ is closed. \end{proof}

-The above implies that every Cauchy-Riemann type operator has finite dimensional kernel and closed image; operators with these two properties are called \defin{semi-Fredholm}.
+The above implies that every Cauchy-Riemann type operator has finite-dimensional kernel and closed image; operators with these two properties are called \defin{semi-Fredholm}.
 Note that by elliptic regularity, $\ker D$ only contains smooth sections, and is thus the same space for every $k$ and~$p$.

 By Prop.~\ref{prop:formalAdjoint}, the same results obviously apply to the formal adjoint, after extending it to a bounded linear operator

 \begin{prop} Using the natural inclusion $W^{k,p} \hookrightarrow W^{k-1,p}$ to inject $\ker D$ and $\ker D^*$ into $W^{k-1,p}$, there are direct sum splittings